DSkrzypiec/blogImpl/content/post/new-scheduler/index.md

 and we can swiftly write a lot of code.

 Another very important point for me is the fact that in this case I have sort of clear vision how my scheduler will look like.
-It's my first side project that I'm working on longer then a month (it's already almost four months).
+It's my first side project that I'm working on for longer then a month (it's already almost four months).
 I feel it's good to have long term personal project to think about and work on.
-Even if everything I said in previous paragraphs is nonsense I'd still do it, because of this exact reason.
+Even if everything I said in the previous paragraphs is nonsense I'd still do it because of this single reason.
 I want to implement something that I'd love to use daily and something I can trust.
+It doesn't need to be implemented by myself, so I can trust it, but at least it should behave as expected in most cases.
 Even if I'll be the only user, I think it's still worth it!

 ## What is my plan?

-## Bonus - Airflow rant
+I started with regular Go project which had few packages and could built two binaries - scheduler and executor.
+Then I realized that those binaries are very thin wrappers for functionalities from those packages, so I asked myself is it possible to expose scheduler and executor just as regular Go packages?
+I think it's possible and that's what I'm working on currently.

+However, those packages shouldn't be the end product.
+Even though packages won't be the only outcome of this project, making it public pushes me to write better documentation, prepare examples and think extra carefully about the API.
+All of the above are great things.
+In case when those packages would be private it's still desired to put effort in those aspects.
+To give a little bit of help to my strong will, deciding to make those packages public and treating them as intermediate artifacts should have a positive impact on the project overall.

+I don't really have very detailed plan.
+There's a lot of work to be done, but I'm trying to do something along those lines

+1. Finish implementation and testing of scheduler and executor packages.
+1. Make it trivial to develop and run locally in simplified form (scheduler and executor in single binary + SQLite)
+1. Design UX for core functionalities.
+1. Implement first draft of the UI.
+1. Prepare Kubernetes deployment or something similar, to make it possible to deploy scheduler + N executors on separate nodes.
+1. Setup separate and proper website for documentation, examples, tutorials and other related stuff.
+1. ???
+1. Profit.

+## Details?

+Even though I have figured out high level architecture and few other details, I don't really want to say it publicly just yet.
+I think it might be too soon.
+I don't even have a name for this project yet.
+I'll definitely post more details on this project in the future!

 ## Summary

-## References

-1.
+Yep, so because of this I haven't posted anything in last couple of months.
+Most of my spare time, besides family time and running I was spending working on this project.
+It's roughly 9k lines of Go including 4.5k lines of tests at the moment.
+I hope to keep working on this, to create something you would be excited to use in production environment.